insightcrunch/insightcrunch/_posts/2010-07-06-reeder-the-best-feed-reader-on-the-iphone-is-going-to-launch-on-the-ipad.md

 ---
 layout: post
+title: "Reeder for iPad: The Best iPhone RSS App Expands"
-title: "Reeder: The best feed reader on the iPhone is going to launch on the iPad"
+page_title: "Reeder: The best feed reader on the iPhone is going to launch on the iPad"
 date: 2010-07-06
 categories: ["Leisure"]
 tags: ["Surfing"]